 If you’re someone who doesn’t like the feel of flannelette then a great option is to go for high thread count sheets.
 1000 thread count sheet sets are lovely all year round, but the heavy drape of the fabric makes them very good for layering during winter.
 High thread count, natural fibre bed sheets will wick moisture away from your skin making for a comfortable sleep.

 My pick: Canningvale’s CoziCotton Flanelette Sheet Sets (above) come in lovely colours and are generously weighted 100% cotton that will keep you toasty warm.
-Or if you’re after 1000 count sheets try these.

 A good quality doona is non-negotiable